12 Tips for Overcoming Anger and Gaining Peace

 Peace of mind requires the development of an attitude of emotional and mental detachment, which is of vital importance for overcoming and avoiding anger.
 It protects you against being too affected by what people think, say or do, and is therefore highly recommended.
 Detachment is not an attitude of indifference and lack of sensitivity.
 It is an attitude of common sense and inner strength and leads to peace of mind.

 1. Devote a few minutes, at least once a day, to thinking on how much your life would be better without anger.
+Think of various scenarios, where you usually become angry, and how your life be and how you would feel without it.

 9. Positive thinking makes it easier to disregard remarks and behavior that otherwise could cause anger.
+A positive attitude makes you a happier and more positive person.
+With this kind of attitude, there is less probability of expressing anger.